 The following description explains the directories within this repository.

-canopen directory tree.
-All other directories are for managing the development, testing and documentation of the CANopen Stack.
+canopen directory tree only.
+All other directories are for managing the development and testing of the CANopen Stack.

 This directory tree contains the embedded source code of the CANopen Stack.
 The intended purpose is to create a library with your cross-compiler with all source files in the directory

 source and a specific configuration, defined in the file

 mandatory settings - CO_SSDO_N : maximum number of possible SDO servers (default: 1) - CO_CSDO_N : maximum number of possible SDO clients (default: 1) - CO_TPDO_N : maximum number of possible TPDOs (default: 4) - CO_RPDO_N : maximum number of possible RPDOs (default: 4) - CO_EMCY_N : maximum number of possible emergency codes (default: 32)

 settings for optimizing resource usage - USE_LSS : enable/disable support for LSS functionality (default: 1) - USE_PARAMS : enable/disable support for NVM parameters (default: 1) - USE_CSDO : enable/disable support for SDO clients (default: 1)

 This directory tree contains the template files for your driver development (the

 dummy devices).
 For the testsuite, there are